The latest ITDK release, 2018-03, currently consists of

 - DNS lookups of all observed IP addresses.

-This ITDK was produced from traceroutes conducted on Archipelago (Ark) and RIPE Atlas measurement infrastructures.
-For Ark, we used a subset of the IPv4 Routed /24 Topology Dataset, which contains traceroutes to randomly-chosen destinations in each routed /24 BGP prefix.
-We used traces collected Aug 9-27, 2017 on 120 Ark monitors located in 42 countries.
-For Atlas, we used all public built-in and user-defined (UDM) traceroutes from all probes for Aug 16-22, 2017.
+This ITDK was produced from traceroutes conducted on the Archipelago (Ark) measurement infrastructure.
+We used a subset of the IPv4 Routed /24 Topology Dataset, which contains traceroutes to randomly-chosen destinations in each routed /24 BGP prefix.
+We used traces collected Feb 13-28, 2018 on 152 Ark monitors located in 52 countries.

 The two included IPv4 router-level topologies are generated from the same IP-level topology but differ in the accuracy and completeness of the alias resolution performed to create them.
 The first topology is derived from aliases resolved with MIDAR and iffinder, which yield the highest confidence aliases with very low false positives.
 The second topology also uses MIDAR and iffinder but further includes aliases resolved with kapar, which significantly increases the coverage of aliases but at the cost of false positives (which inflate the size of routers and decrease the router count).
 Researchers should choose the topology to use depending on the relative importance they place on accuracy vs. comprehensiveness of alias resolution.
 Choose the most accurate alias resolution if uncertain about which to use.

 Each router-level topology is provided in two files, one giving the nodes and another giving the links.
 There are additional files that assign ASes to each node, provide the geographic location of each node, and provide the DNS name of each observed interface.

 The nodes file lists the set of interfaces that were inferred to be on each router.